gabrielegilardi/SpaceDyn/README.md

   - dc2eul (rotation matrix to Euler angles, tested)
   - cross (single/multi-vector cross product, tested)
   - rotW (rotation vector to rotation matrix, tested)
-  - inertia_matrix (new - moments of inertia for basic shapes)
+  - inertia (new - moments of inertia for basic shapes, tested)

 - Functions done in Matlab but not ported in Python yet:
   - i_dyn (inverse dynamics)